Globus Connect Server v5 Installation Guide

 /run/globus-connect-server

-Network use is set to "Normal" level by default.
-An administrator of a managed endpoint can set the network use levels for transfers against their endpoint.
-Endpoints that have multiple physical servers, and good end to end connectivity (network and storage) can set higher network use to ensure that Globus uses the bandwidth available, while smaller deployments can set this to lower levels.
+Network use is set to the "Normal" level by default.
+Endpoints that have multiple physical servers with high-performance network and storage can set higher levels to ensure that Globus uses the bandwidth available, while smaller deployments can set this to lower levels.

 Three preset options are provided for the endpoint administrator, which have the following values: